ParkSangGwon/TedPermission/README.md

 # What is TedPermission?

 After the update to Android 6.0 Marshmallow, we have to not only declare permissions in `AndroidManifest.xml`, but also request them at runtime.
-Furthermore, user can turn permissions on/off anytime in application settings.
+Furthermore, the user can turn permissions on/off anytime in application settings.
 <br/>When you use **dangerous permissons**(ex. `CAMERA`, `READ_CONTACTS`, `READ_PHONE_STATE`, ...), you must check and request them at runtime.<br/>
 (http://developer.android.com/intl/ko/guide/topics/security/permissions.html#normal-dangerous)